nikitaeverywhere/react-xmasonry/readme.md

 Features
 --------

-+ React JS native masonry layout implementation with no dependencies.
++ Native masonry layout implementation for React JS with no dependencies.
-+ Minimalistic design and simple use case.
++ Minimalistic by design and simple use case.
-+ Ability to control blocks width (in columns) and columns targeting width.
++ Ability to control blocks width (in columns), columns targeting width in pixels, maximum number of columns, centering, etc.
 + Responsive, mobile-friendly approach (so there is no "fixed block width" option).
 + Fully customizable: use CSS animations and transitions you wish (use `.xmasonry` and `.xblock` selectors).
++ Works with the server rendering.

 [Demo](https://zitros.github.io/react-xmasonry)
 -----------------------------------------------